 - 1 can full-fat coconut milk (13.66 oz.)

 - 3 cups fresh blueberries

 - 2-3 tablespoons pure maple syrup

-- Add coconut milk, blueberries and maple syrup to a blender.
+- Add coconut milk, blueberries and maple syrup to a blender or food processor.
 Blend until smooth, scraping down the sides of the blender as needed.

 - Pour this mixture into a popsicle mold.
 Make sure to leave about ¼” of space at the top of the mold to allow the popsicles to expand in the freezer.
 Insert popsicle sticks into the mold, or follow instructions for your mold.